Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Introduction

-In this paper, we focus on the sequential decision making problem related to when to deliver parcels and which parcels to deliver under the assumption that the time at which parcels become available at the CDC (called \textit{release dates}) is stochastic and dynamic.
+In this paper, we focus on the sequential decision-making problem related to when to deliver parcels and which parcels to deliver under the assumption that the time at which parcels become available at CDC (called \textit{release dates}) is stochastic and dynamic.
+Release dates are the moments when parcels become available for delivery.
+On the other hand, the release time is like the beginning of a time window, i.e., the earliest feasible time at which a customer can be visited or a cargo can be picked up.
+In problems with release time, a vehicle can start the route without waiting for all parcels to be ready.
 We introduce a new problem called the \emph{Orienteering Problem with Stochastic and Dynamic Release Dates} (DOP-rd).
-We assume that a single and uncapacitated vehicle is serving customer requests with no time window, so that the vehicle should finish its service before the deadline $T_E$.
-The release dates are considered to be uncertain, stochastically and dynamically updated during the sequential decision making process.
-The objective is to maximize the number of requests served within $T_E$.
+The problem finds applications in same-day delivery (SDD) systems (\cite{li2023emerging}).
+As stated in \cite{stroh2022tactical}, SDD services face tight delivery deadlines and relatively low order volumes, thus time instead of vehicle capacity tends to be the limiting resource.
+We assume that a single and uncapacitated vehicle is serving customer requests with no time window so that the vehicle should finish its service before the deadline $T_E$, which might correspond to the duration of the driver's working shift.
+The release dates are considered to be uncertain and their distributions are dynamically updated during the sequential decision-making process.
+The objective is to maximize the expected number of requests served within $T_E$.
+This corresponds to maximizing the expected number of customers who get their packages within the desired deadline (end of the day), thus in turn, this implies the maximization of customer satisfaction \citep{joerss2016customer,voccia2019same}.